The Shard is asset managed by Real Estate Management (UK) Limited (REM).

 3.1 Information we collect directly from you

-d) Where you sign up for a newsletter, fill out a feedback form, complete a “contact us” form or enter a competition or promotion we collect personal information such as your email address, name, contact number, postcode and date of birth.
+If you sign up for a newsletter, fill out a feedback form, complete a “contact us” form or enter a competition or promotion we collect personal information such as your email address, name, contact number and postcode.
 Not all fields are mandatory and provision of the information is optional but if you provide less information this may limit your use of our online services.

 3.2 Information we collect from other sources: